-1. Under Wisconsin State Statute Section 8.18 each party's state officers (statewide elected officeholders), holdover state senators (incumbent state senators not on the ballot this year), and the party's candidates nominated in the August primary for state senate and assembly will meet in the state capitol on the first Tuesday in October, October 6, 2020, of a presidential election year to nominate the party's slate of presidential electors.
-Each party's slate consists of one elector nominated from each of the state's eight congressional districts and two electors at-large.
+1) The Wisconsin State Statutes dictate how the electors are selected to represent Wisconsin voters.
+Under Wisconsin State Statute Section 8.18, each party's state officers, holdover state senators, and the party's candidates nominated in the August primary for state and legislative offices will meet in the capitol at 10:00 AM on the first Tuesday in October, October 1, 2024, of a presidential election year to nominate the party's slate of presidential electors.
+Each Party's slate consists of one elector nominated from each of the state's eight congressional districts and two electors atlarge.
 The electors are nominated by either party state officers, holdover state senators or the party's candidates nominated in the August primary for state legislative office at the meeting.
 Once nominations close a vote is taken to select the one elector for each congressional district and finally two at-large electors.
-Once the nominees are determined by vote, the chair of the Wisconsin Democratic Party immediately certifies their names to the administrator of the Wisconsin Elections Commission.
-(Call VIII)
+Once the nominees are determined by vote, the chair of the Democratic Party of Wisconsin immediately certifies their names to the administrator of the Wisconsin Elections Commission.